dsc-courses/practice.dsc10.com/problems/disc/disc09-q9-measuring-up.md

 **Answer:** This would still run a valid hypothesis test (Option 1)

-Our goal for the permutation test is to randomly assign birth weights to groups, without changing group sizes.
+Our goal for the permutation test is to randomly assign masses to groups, without changing group sizes.
 The above code shuffles `'species'` and `'mass'` columns and assigns them back to the DataFrame.
 This fulfills our goal.

 <average>81</average>